Bluesforests/ComfyUI-ffmpeg_concat/README_EN.md

 [中文](./README.md) | [English]

-# ConcatVideos — ComfyUI Video Concatenation Node
+# ConcatVideos — ComfyUI Video concatenation, overlay, and cutting nodes

 **(Supports multiple formats, different frame rates, and external audio)**

 ConcatVideos is a ComfyUI node powered by **FFmpeg**, designed for stable and flexible video concatenation.
 It supports **1–4 video inputs**, can automatically unify resolutions/frame rates for stable merging, or concatenate videos quickly in a **lossless/high-speed mode**.

+**Update: December 12, 2025**

+- **Overlay video**: Video overlay with support for transparent videos.
+- **Cut video**: Video trimming, supporting both time-based and frame-based cutting.

 ## Key Features